woodard/libabigail/doc/manuals/libabigail-concepts.rst

   ``name_not_regexp``, ``type_kind``, ``source_location_not_in``,
   ``source_location_not_regexp``.

-If none of the following properties are provided, then the ``[suppress_type]`` directive is simply ignored.
+If none of the above properties are provided, then the ``[suppress_type]`` directive is simply ignored.

 The potential properties of this sections are listed below: